consysT-project/consysT-code/demos/dcrdt-demo/README.md

 Consys supports implementing custom Delta-CRDTs, as presented in `Almeida et al. - 2018 - Delta State Replicated Data Types`.

 ## Delta-CRDT overview
-Delta-CRDTs are an extension of CRDTs, which are a replicated data structure synchronized using a "merge" method, which merges two states into a new one.
+Delta-CRDTs are an extension of CRDTs, which are a replicated data structure synchronized using a `merge` method, which merges two states into a new one.

-Delta-CRDTs provide the advantage of reduced data transfer, as they are synchronized through "delta" states.
+Delta-CRDTs provide the advantage of reduced data transfer, as they are synchronized through _delta-states_.
 If a replica has changed, it will only need to send a difference.
-Other replicas can incorporate these changes by implementing the "merge" method.
+Other replicas can incorporate these changes by implementing the `merge` method, which takes a _delta-state_ parameter.

-The structure must satisfy several formal conditions, Please see the referenced publication for the formal requirements that the merge function has to meet.
+The structure must implement a _join-semilattice_; Please see the referenced publication for more details on the formal requirements it has to meet.
-## implementing a Delta-CRDT
+## Implementing a Delta-CRDT

 Contrary to the typical workflow of Consys, using a Delta-CRDT structure requires implementing a custom class defining a `merge` method.
-Additionally, methods must follow a certain convention to convey whether they resulted in a delta state.
+Additionally, methods must follow a certain convention to convey whether they result in a delta state.
 Automatically inferring delta states is not currently in scope of this project.

 The following exemplifies a DCRDT implementation using an AddOnlySet.